learninglab-dev/the-resources/data/resources/people/connor-r/studio-lab.md

 ---

 ## *October 2019:* The Month of the Chalk Wall
 > The majority of October's StudioLabs were dedicated to populating the large, blank chalk wall which spanned across the entire Learning Lab.
 Knowing that this would inevitably be the backdrop for many shoots throughout the year, StudioLab members Connor and Jordan spent time designing the wall before getting to work on bringing their ideas to life.
+A rainbow tree was seen as a creative solution to merge with the existing truss drawing - but what would the tree be looking over?
+Why, a mountain range of course!

 ![Chalk wall mountains](https://files.slack.com/files-pri/T0HTW3H0V-F013WDRV268/img_2182.jpg?pub_secret=4c701cca2d)